bekhruzmd/codepath-prework/README.md

 I had challenges regarding the customization of the labels and buttons but overall it was pretty intuitive.

+Regarding the app idea, I would like to build an AR English Tutor app for Uzbek children that makes language learning fun and interactive.
+The idea is to use the phone’s camera to recognize everyday objects (like a cup, cat, or book) and then display the English word along with the Uzbek translation.
+The app would also speak the word aloud so kids can hear the correct pronunciation.
+To keep children engaged, I’d add simple gamification features like challenges (“Find 3 red objects” or “Point to something that flies”).
+Over time, the app could track progress and unlock new vocabulary categories, making it both educational and enjoyable.

 ## License

     Copyright [2025] [Bekhruz]